AnWiercze/NanopoReaTA/README.md

 docker run -it -p 8080:8080 -v c:/:/NanopoReaTA_windows_docker stegiopast/nanoporeata:no_reference
 ```

+*NOTE:
+Be aware that you can manually start the application also via docker-desktop under the images tab.
+You just have to press the play button on the listed docker image after the pull command mentioned above and type in the required special information.
+Please choose a port (e.g. 8080), define a volume (e.g. c:/) and mount it on /NanopoReaTA_windows_docker.
+Only if these steps are executed NanopoReaTA can operate successfully on your local data.
+Press the start button after insertion of additional data and navigate to the container tab on docker-desktop.
+You can open the container information by clicking on the three spots at the container bar.
+By investigating the logs you can observe the running container's processes.

 The docker container setup will be finished when the following line occurs:
 Listening on http://0.0.0.0:8080

-6. You can now navigate to a browser of your choice on your local machine and type in the following URL:
+9. You can now navigate to a browser of your choice on your local machine and type in the following URL:
 http://localhost:8080/

-7. NanopoReaTA should now appear on the browser window.
+10. NanopoReaTA should now appear on the browser window.

 ## Reference and annotation files